 For years, 3% has been the industry standard for balance transfer fees.
-That certainly remains the case today, with 59% of zero-interest balance transfer cards charging that amount, largely unchanged from 60% in January 2022.
+That certainly remains the case today, with 58% of zero-interest balance transfer cards charging that amount, down slightly from 59% in September 2022 and 60% in January 2022.

-- Percentage with no balance transfer fees: 6%, down from 8% in January 2022.
+- Percentage with no balance transfer fees ever: 5%, down from 6% in September and 8% in January 2022.
 All these cards come from credit unions.

-- Percentage offering reduced or eliminated balance transfer fees during an introductory period: 15%, down slightly from 16% in January 2022.
+- Percentage offering reduced or eliminated balance transfer fees during an introductory period: 16%, up a tick from 15% in September but the same as the 16% seen in January 2022.
 The most common introductory fee offer was 3% for 60 to 120 days before rising to 5%.

 These changes aren’t huge, and it’s unclear whether they’re a blip or the start of a longer-term trend, but they’re noteworthy.

 If you’re transferring a $5,000 balance, a 3% one-time fee will cost you $150, while a 5% fee will cost you $250.
 That extra $100 may not rock your world, but it’s not nothing either.
 When you’re struggling to pay off your debt, every penny matters.